badar24434/Delivery-Route-Optimization-Using-Dijkstra-s-Algorithm/README.md

 Figure 1 The Initial Model Graph G

-Vertex 1 is the drop point of PT.
-J&T Express blabla which is the starting point or the initial vertex of the route.
+Vertex 1 is the drop point of PosLaju Seri Kembangan which is the starting point or the initial vertex of the route.
 Vertex 2 until vertex 13 are customers who will be visited by a courier one by one sequentially according to the Dijkstra algorithm.
 The initial model constructed graph is not a complete graph because not all vertices are directly connected to other vertices by an edge.
 It is a graph with 13 vertices and 21 edges.
 Figure 2 shows a matrix adjacent of the initial model graph.
 Matrix elements are weights on the edges of the graph.
 The weight of the edges is the mileage from one location to another in meters.
 The element on the main diagonal of the matrix is zero, since there is no distance between the same vertices.
 This matrix is symmetrical, because the mileage from vertex i to vertex j is equal to the mileage from vertex j to vertex i.

  ![Picture 1](https://github.com/badar24434/Delivery-Route-Optimization-Using-Dijkstra-s-Algorithm/assets/115607585/14cd7e83-ec00-4320-a583-147add3cb5b0)